 Although he didn’t make the Twins in spring training 1978, Mac was recalled in April.
 He pitched fairly well in 17 games for Gene Mauch, the last coming on June 25.
 Minnesota then farmed him out to Toledo, and following a trade to the Texas Rangers that December for Mike Bacsik, Scarce retired.
 “They weren’t going to invite me to the big camp, and Sparky Lyle was there.
 The handwriting was on the wall.”

 Scarce worked for an electrical company for a few years and then went into the mortgage business.
 He became a broker in Alpharetta, Georgia, with his own company: McCurdy Mortgage, formed in 1990.
 Amid the turmoil in housing and financial markets of 2008-09, he said that business was good because a lot of people were refinancing, or wanted to.

 Mac married his second wife, Kathryn Smith Scarce -- “my soulmate, the love of my life” -- on November 17, 1992.
 Although he and Kathy did not have any children, his daughter from his first marriage, Amanda, has given him two grandchildren.
 Kathy Scarce was diagnosed with breast cancer in May 2012.
 She passed away on December 30, 2014, aged just 63.
 Her loss left "forever emptiness in my heart," Scarce said.

 The Florida State Athletics Hall of Fame inducted Mac Scarce in 1985.
 J.R.
-Tucker High School did likewise in 1998, and Manatee (which only started its Hall in 2006) may well follow suit.
+Tucker High School did likewise in 1998, and State College of Florida (which started its Hall only in 2006) followed suit in 2012.

 Looking back on his playing days, Scarce said, “Being in the major leagues was never a childhood goal, I never thought I’d be there.
 It was a great ride, though I wish my career would have lasted longer.
 I don’t qualify for the pension -- I get nothing, I played before 1980.
 But baseball was great to me.
 It paid for my education.
 It was one of the highlights of my life.”

 J.R.
 Tucker information: www.jrtboosters.com